-Somerville Massachusetts, a city with a celebration dedicated to Marshmallow Fluff.
+Somerville, Massachusetts.
+A city with a celebration dedicated to Marshmallow Fluff.
 Population 81,322.
 Hipster Population?
 Too goddamn many.
 Every block in Somerville has its own name so you better start getting acquainted with all of them.
 Somerville is a city with major quirks.
-Guerilla Art is nestled into even the tiniest cracks, there’s a mural on every corner, and yetti’s can be found roaming the streets.
-Davis Square being the second to last stop on the redline tends to have the most action but there’s a lot more to Somerville than a T stop.
+Guerilla Art is nestled into even the tiniest of cracks, there’s a mural on every corner, and yetti’s can be found roaming the streets.
+Davis Square being the second to last stop on the Red Line tends to have the most action but there’s a lot more to Somerville than a T stop.
 By the way, it’s the T. Not the subway, the T.

 I was researching the availability of vape juice in Thailand when I came across a number of articles stating that not only would I not be able to find any there but that it was illegal to bring mine with me.